 I am a psychologist with 40 years experience in group therapy, individual therapy and couples therapy.
 My patients are "normal" women and men with relationship issues that get in the way of having richer, more fulfilling lives.
 Their issues may interfere with finding and maintaining an intimate, supportive and vibrant relationship.
 These issues may also affect the ability to be successful in parenting and careers.

-New patients are often surprised during the first session to find they open up more easily than they expected and are able to talk about very personal subjects.
-I create an atmosphere in which patients feel safe and supported so that they can talk about the most vulnerable issues.
+New patients are usually surprised to find they are more able to open up and talk about very personal issues than they expected.
+I work to create an atmosphere in which patients feel safe and supported so that they can talk about the vulnerable issues.

 I show people what they do that causes their problems or prevents them from getting more out of their lives.

-I help them work through their ambivalence and resistance to changing their lives.
+I help them work through their ambivalence and resistance to change their lives.

-I teach them what they need to do to find their natural "heat" so they can make lasting changes in the way they do relationships and live their lives.
+I teach them what they need to do to find their natural "heat" so they can make lasting changes in the way they do relationships and live life.